HomeBlogAchieve Workplace Safety: OSHA Compliance with Audiometric Testing

 Training recordsAnnual; all four topics; within 12 months per employeeOther-Than-Serious to Serious

-What are the seven elements of an OSHA-compliant hearing conservation program?
+What are the elements of an OSHA-compliant hearing conservation program?

 OSHA 1910.95 requires: noise monitoring, audiometric testing (baseline and annual), hearing protection provision and enforcement, HPD training, annual employee education, recordkeeping of all elements, and employee access to program information and records.